Spring Garden Revival

 Burlington Municipal Resources for Sustainable Lawn Care & Community Programs

-Burlington residents have access to a range of municipal and educational resources for sustainable lawn care.
+Burlington residents have access to a wealth of municipal and educational resources for sustainable lawn care.
 The UMass Extension Turf Program and UMass Extension offer science-based guidance on turf management, soil testing, and IPM.
-The Burlington Parks & Recreation Department coordinates community workshops on grasscycling and organic lawn care, while Tree City USA events promote urban forestry.
-Burlington's Green Communities designation and participation in MVP programs support climate adaptation and energy efficiency.
-Residents can also engage with Massachusetts Audubon Society pollinator initiatives to enhance biodiversity and ecological health.
-Burlington Parks & Recreation Department
+The Parks & Recreation Department organizes community workshops on grasscycling and organic lawn care, and participates in Tree City USA events.
+Burlington's Green Communities designation and MVP programs support climate adaptation and energy efficiency.
+Residents can also engage with the Massachusetts Audubon Society for pollinator-friendly landscaping and conservation initiatives.

 61 Center Street, Burlington, MA 01803